 - Tax Advantages: Annuities can offer tax advantages.
 With some types of annuities, the annuity premiums you contribute are tax-deferred.
 Tax-deferred growth means you won’t have to pay taxes on the deferred annuity until you withdraw the money in retirement.

 - Long-Term Care: Some fixed annuities also come with long-term care benefits.
-If you need assistance with things like bathing, dressing, or eating, the insurance company will help pay for those expenses.
+If you need assistance with bathing, dressing, or eating the insurance company will help pay for those expenses.